-Denver councilman Chris Hines forced to climb onstage from wheelchair
+No wheelchair access so Denver councilman has to climb on stage

 - Published

-Colorado councilman Chris Hinds had to hoist himself onto a debate stage from his wheelchair as dozens watched but offered little support.
+A councilman in the city of Denver, Colorado, has spoken of his "humiliation" after he had to hoist himself on to a debate stage from his wheelchair as a crowd looked on.

-He was told the public debate would be wheelchair accessible, but organisers failed to provide a ramp to the stage.
+Chris Hinds was told the public debate would be wheelchair accessible, but organisers failed to provide a ramp.

-Video from the event shows Mr Hinds trying to drag himself to a chair onstage.
+Video from the event shows him trying to drag himself on to the stage.

 The American Disabilities Act (ADA) requires public spaces to accommodate those with disabilities.

-It was demoralising, the Denver City Council member said.
-"I thought, 'Here I am on stage, looking like a circus monkey.'"
+Mr Hinds told the BBC it was a demoralising experience, adding: "I thought, 'Here I am on stage, looking like a circus monkey.'"

+But he said the "teachable moment" has also sparked an outpouring of support.

-Mr Hinds, who is paralysed from the chest down, is the first member of the council to use a wheelchair.
+The councilman, who is paralysed from the chest down, is the first member to use a wheelchair.

-Organisers suggested lifting Mr Hinds and his 400-pound (181kg) wheelchair to the stage, but Mr Hinds did not feel it would be safe.
-Instead, organizers consented to hold the debate off the stage, at audience level.
+Organisers suggested lifting Mr Hinds and his 400lb (181kg) wheelchair to the stage, but Mr Hinds did not feel it would be safe.
+Instead, organisers agreed to hold the debate off the stage, at audience level.

 In a statement on Monday, The Cleo Parker Robinson Dance Theatre in Denver said there had been "no requests for additional or enhanced accommodations" ahead of the debate.
 Nonetheless, Mr Hinds says, it is required to be compliant with the ADA.